LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/02-Task-oriented interactions with messaging extensions/01-Exercise-action-commands.md

 > express.use(MsTeamsApiRouter(allComponents));
 > ```

-12. The last step is to configure the bot framework and call the bot when requests are received through the `/api/messages` path.
+The last step is to configure the Bot Framework and call the bot when requests are received through the `/api/messages` path.
 Add the following code to the end of the **./src/server/server.ts** file:

 ```typescript
 // register and load the bot